MunnamPavanKumar/C-programs/README.md

 # C-programs
-all the c program exercises in the c programming language
+all the c program exercises in the c programming language by dennis m.ritchie